TheFern2/app-blocker/README.md

 # App-Blocker An application to hide pesky games during school time

 > NB: Backup binaries and shortcuts, as the app is going through beta and alpha testing.
-The app has good mechanisms so far to avoid overriding obsfuscated files, and recoving.
+The app has good mechanisms so far to avoid overriding obsfuscated files, and recovering.
 Will add backup cli command to an external drive later on.

 ## What does app-blocker do?